awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Asynchronous jobs<a name="limits-asynchronous"></a>

-Asynchronous analysis jobs that you run using one of the `API_Start*` operations have the following limits:
+Asynchronous analysis jobs that you run using one of the `API_Start*` operations have the following quotas\.

 | Description | Quota/Guideline |